A lap at old Spa-Francorchamps

 The little road you see is a remain of the original road.
 Until 1995 it had its original wideness but for the enlargement of the run off area at the Raidillon they removed a part of the surface.
 Till 2000 the l'Ancienne Douane was a part of the public road.
 Until 1995 for traffic in both directions, and after 1995 only for descending traffic.
 Because this road was narrowed, increasing traffic had to take the steep climb on the Raidillon!

-A great view from the Raidillon and the start/finish straight (Thanks to the Marshalls who allowed me to take this picture from their post).
+A great view from the top of the Raidillon corner (Thanks to the Marshalls who allowed me to take this picture from their post).

 Since 1979 Kemmel is a straight, in the day's of the old circuit it was a series of fast kinks.
 The kink before the straight is a remain of that.